-Pathways to Leadership provides you with an opportunity to develop a range of employer valued skills and experiences.
+Pathways to Leadership provides you with an opportunity to develop a range of employer valued skills and experiences by working in specific roles within a committee to plan, deliver and evaluate events for the broader student cohort.
 You will be supported to follow your passions and interests and connect with others to develop new skills and expand your networks.

-Participants in the Pathways to Leadership program are recognised under UWA's Advance Co- Curricular Badging program.
-The badges can be easily displayed and shared across digital platforms to maximise visibility and recognition from potential employers to enhance your career opportunities.
+On completion of forty volunteer hours within a calendar year, participants in the Pathways to Leadership program are recognised under UWA's Advance Co- Curricular Badging program.
+The badges can be displayed and shared across digital platforms to maximise visibility and recognition from potential employers to enhance your career prospects.

-The Pathways to Leadership program is divided into 3 main pillars, with 12 student led committees:
+The Pathways to Leadership program is divided into three main pillars, with twelve student led committees:

-- 1) Careers & Academic Development, which includes the following committees:
+- Careers & Academic Development, which includes the following committees:

 - Academic Advancement

 - Career Advancement

-- Sites4Good
+- Sites4Good (website creation)

+- Volunteers

 - 2) Community Connections, which includes the following committees:

-- Environment Committee
+- Environment

-- Diversity & Inclusion

-- International Student Committee
+- International Students

-- First Nations Student Committee
+- First Nations Students

 - Sports & Leisure

-- Literary Society

 - 3) Arts & Media, which includes the following committees:

-- HiRez
+- HiRez (photography & videography)

 - Student Music Committee

 - The Arts

+- The Literary Society